jrnl-org/jrnl/docs/security.md

 # Privacy and Security

-`jrnl` is designed with privacy and security in mind, but there are some limitations to be aware of.
+`jrnl` is designed with privacy and security in mind, but like any other program there are some limitations to be aware of.

 ## Password strength

 `jrnl` doesn't enforce password strength requirements.
-Short or commonly-used passwords can easily be circumvented by someone with basic security skills and access to your encrypted `jrnl` file.
+Short or commonly-used passwords can be easily circumvented by someone with basic security skills to access to your encrypted `jrnl` file.

 ## Shell history

 Since you can enter entries from the command line, any tool that logs command line actions is a potential security risk.
 See below for how to deal with this problem in various shells.

 ### bash

-You can disable history logging for jrnl in your `.bashrc`:
+You can disable history logging for jrnl by adding this line into your `~/.bashrc` file:

 ``` sh
 HISTIGNORE="$HISTIGNORE:jrnl *"
 ```

+To delete existing `jrnl` commands from `bash` history, simply delete them from your bash history file.
+The default location of this file is `~/.bash_history`, but you can run `echo "$HISTFILE"` to find it if needed.
+Also, you can run `history -c` to delete all commands from your history.

 ### zsh

-Disable history logging by adding this to your `zshrc`:
+You can disable history logging for jnrl by adding this to your `~/.zshrc`
+file:

 ``` sh
 setopt HIST_IGNORE_SPACE
 alias jrnl=" jrnl"
 ```

+To delete existing `jrnl` commands from `zsh` history, simply remove them from your zsh history file.
+The default location of this file is `~/.zsh_history`, but you can run `echo "$HISTFILE"` to find it if needed.
+Also, you can run `history -c` to delete all commands from your history.

 ### fish

-Add this abbreviation to your `fish` configuration to run jrnl with a space before it, which prevents `fish` from logging it:
+By default `fish` will not log any command that starts with a space.
+If you want to always run jrnl with a space before it, then you can add this to your `~/.config/fish/config.fish` file:

 ``` sh
 abbr --add jrnl " jrnl"
 ```

-To delete existing `jrnl` commands from `fish`’s history, run `history delete --prefix 'jrnl '`.
+To delete existing jrnl commands from `fish` history, run `history delete --prefix 'jrnl '`.

 ### Windows Command Prompt

 Windows doesn't log history to disk, but it does keep it in your command prompt session.
-Close the command prompt or press Alt+F7 to clear its history after journaling.
+Close the command prompt or press `Alt`+`F7` to clear your history after journaling.

 ## Files in transit from editor to jrnl

-When creating or editing an entry, `jrnl` uses a plain text temporary file on disk to give your editor access to it. `jrnl` deletes the temporary file when it saves the entry back to your journal.
+When creating or editing an entry, `jrnl` uses a unencrypted temporary file on disk in order to give your editor access to your journal.
+After you close your editor, `jrnl` then deletes this temporary file.

-If you save an entry but haven't closed your editor yet, and your computer shuts off or the `jrnl` process is killed, the entry remains on your disk as a temporary file.
+So, if you have saved a journal entry but haven't closed your editor yet, the unencrypted temporary remains on your disk.
+If your computer were to shut off during this time, or the `jrnl` process were killed unexpectedly, then the unencrypted temporary file will remain on your disk.
 You can mitigate this issue by only saving with your editor right before closing it.
+You can also manually delete these files (i.e. files named `jrnl_*.txt`) from your temporary folder.

 ## Plausible deniability